faho/fish-shell/doc_src/cmds/is.rst

 ---------------

 ``is`` can compare floating point numbers.
 The radix character is ``.``, not dependent on locale.

+All of these commands return false if less than two numbers were given.
+A number isn't equal to, greater than or less than nothing.

 - ``equal`` checks if all given numbers are numerically equal - unlike ``same``, this ignores leading zeroes and trailing zeroes after a "." and can handle hexadecimal numbers with ``0x``.
 - ``greater`` checks if every number is greater than the next, i.e. the numbers are in strictly descending order.